 One small piece of this complicated puzzle is second hand footwear.
 We have all borrowed a pair of shoes, received ‘hand-me-down’ shoes from a friend or family member or have purchased a pair of ‘previously enjoyed’ shoes from a thrift store.
-What we might not always realize is that there are risks associated with ‘walking a mile in someone else’s shoes’, especially if you don’t know the feet who have been walking in them.
+What we might not always realize is that there are risks associated with ‘walking a mile in someone else’s shoes’, especially if you don’t know the feet that have been walking in them

 Does the Shoe Fit?

 The first concern is fit.
-Wearing shoes that are appropriately fit to your foot is a very important!
+Wearing shoes that are appropriately fitted to your foot is very important!
 Length, width and internal volume of the shoe are the top three most important considerations when looking for an appropriately fit shoe.
 Unwanted pressure on the sides or top of the foot or on the ends of the toes can result in discomfort, calluses, corns or blisters.
-This factor becomes even more important when considering the diabetic foot.
+This factor becomes even more critical when considering the diabetic foot.
 Unnecessary pressure on the foot resulting from an improperly fit shoe can be the starting point for issues such as blisters, pressure sores and ulcers.
 For more tips on shoe fitting, check out our blog post here.

 How Worn Out Is the Shoe?